 Neither Wells Fargo nor Bank of America offers a unique fee schedule.
 Each account charges a monthly fee with the exact amount depending on the specific account.
 Wells Fargo’s monthly fees range from $5 to $35.
 Bank of America monthly fees range from $4.95 to $25.
 You can also often waive a monthly service fee by meeting certain requirements like a minimum account balance or setting up direct deposits.

 You should also be aware of other fees that may crop up if you’re not careful.
 This includes fees for overdrafts, insufficient funds, out-of-network ATM transactions and more.

 Wells Fargo vs. Bank of America: Rates

 As big banks, neither Wells Fargo nor Bank of America offer very special interest rates.
 You can find many of the best rates in the industry with online banks like Ally Bank.
-Again, Wells Fargo’s simple savings account earns at a mere 0.01%.
-Bank of America’s account comes in higher at 0.03%, but doesn’t fare much better.
+Again, Wells Fargo’s simple savings account earns a mere 0.15%.
+Bank of America’s account comes in lower at 0.01% and doesn’t fare much better.
 You can, however, boost your rate here with more premium banking packages.

 Wells Fargo does outperform Bank of America when it comes to CD rates.
-Wells Fargo offers three kinds of account types, each with decent rates for its balance tiers.
-You can also potentially earn bonus rates up to 1.45% by opening and linking a Portfolio by Wells Fargo® checking account.
-Bank of America, on the other hand, earns at a 1% APY at the highest.
+Wells Fargo offers two kinds of account types, each with decent rates for its balance tiers.
+You can also potentially earn bonus rates up to 4.36% by opening and linking a Wells Fargo Prime Checking account.
+Bank of America, on the other hand, earns at a 4.20% APY at the highest.

 - Since your bank houses your assets and funds, you’ll want to make sure you trust the bank completely.
 Do you feel comfortable with its customer service?
 Is it FDIC-insured?
 These are questions to ask before choosing a bank.